 Next, prevent cockroaches from traveling up sewer pipes and through dry floor drains, by ensuring floor drains are flushed every week.
 You can make sure drain pipes do not dry out by using the below:

-Liquid trap seal primer: First pour water down the drain, then pour this odorless, biodegradable liquid.
-Primers last three to six months or longer.
+- Liquid trap seal primer: First pour water down the drain, then pour this odorless, biodegradable liquid.
+Primers last three to six

 These methods will not only keep the drains and traps filled with water to help prevent a cockroach invasion, but can also help stop sewer odors from escaping into restrooms and other areas of a facility.
 The release of sewer odors can be more than unpleasant, it can be dangerous if the odors contain toxic gases.
 Taking steps to maintain facility drains is one more way that cleaning crews can help keep people healthy.